-We have just come off a 3.5 hours train journey from Jakarta to reach the Central highlands of West Java.
-The climate was noticeably cooler here than hot and humid Jakarta.
+We have just come off a 3.5 hours train journey from Jakarta to reach the Central Highlands of West Java.
+The climate was noticeably cooler here than the hot and humid capital.
 The traffic situation was almost the same, though.
 Since it was a weekend, Bandung was once again filled with city dwellers and tourists from Singapore and Malaysia, eager to escape the concrete jungle or to shop their hearts out.

 Bandung | NuArt Sculpture Park